 - Add robust encryption: Encryption is necessary for data protection and doing your part to prevent the leaking of important information.

 - Educate workers: Training is also necessary for preventing a cyberattack, as many data breaches come from employee errors and a lack of knowledge on phishing attempts or basic data security.

 Start Your Free Security Consultation With Consolidated Technologies, Inc.

 At Consolidated Technologies, Inc., we offer more than 20 years of experience.
-Over those decades, we’ve established ourselves as an award-winning provider of managed IT solutions to SMBs throughout New York and the tri-state area.
-Learn more how we can help protect your company’s data from hackers by contacting us today for a free security consultation!
+Over those decades, we’ve established ourselves as an award-winning provider of managed IT solutions to SMBs throughout New York and the Tri-State area.
+Learn more about how we can help protect your company’s data from hackers by contacting us today for a free security consultation!